Surfaces and other Peano Continua with no Generic Chains: Absence of Generic Chains

-In this section we finally put all pieces together and prove \Cref{thm:the-theorem-introduction}.
-The first step is to show that the hypothesis that $X$ has no locally separating points allows us to only deal with walks which are spaced paths.
+The first step towards \Cref{thm:the-theorem-introduction} is to show that the hypothesis that $X$ has no locally separating points allows us to only deal with walks which are spaced paths.
 We do so in \Cref{thm:walks-to-paths} (\nameref{thm:walks-to-paths}).
 This will be helpful when trying to use \Cref{lem:wd-monotonically-refine} and \Cref{lem:wd-refine-initial-segment} to compare winding numbers of walks defined on different partitions.